ashleynilo/fprime/docs/documentation/user-manual/gds/gds-test-api-guide.md

 The TimeType serializable stores timestamp information for both events and telemetry.
 As part of the development for the integration test API, the TimeType object was updated to support rich comparison and math operations.
 These are implemented with python special methods and are compatible with floating point numbers.

-!!! note
+> [!NOTE]
-    Math operations will return a new TimeType object with the resulting value and the TimeType serializable does not allow negative values.
+> Math operations will return a new TimeType object with the resulting value and the TimeType serializable does not allow negative values.

-!!! note
+> [!NOTE]
-    Math operations between TimeType objects of different time_bases or time_context will return a TimeType with the same base and context as the left operand.
+> Math operations between TimeType objects of different time_bases or time_context will return a TimeType with the same base and context as the left operand.

 ```python
 from fprime.common.models.serialize.time_type import TimeType